carloosbaquero/CloudProject/README.md

   In order to connect frontend and backend, we needed to know the ip of the content microservice to make requests.

-  We tried to use environmnet variables from the GKE cluster to know the ip and port of the backend services, but after, we realized that the build tool Vite that we used had a special way to make the imports of the environment variables.
+  We tried to use environment variables from the GKE cluster to know the ip and port of the backend services, but after, we realized that the build tool Vite that we used had a special way to make the imports of the environment variables.

   When we fixed that we deployed our application in GKE and noticed that the requests to the backend were being made to an undefined ip, so we received a 404 not found error.